type of companies in India

 Non-banking Financial Companies

-A Non-Banking Financial company (NBFC) is a types of companies in India, registered under the Companies Act, 1956 / 2013 engaged in the business of loans and advances, acquisition of shares/stocks/bonds/debentures/securities issued by Government or local authority or other marketable securities of a like nature, leasing, hire-purchase, insurance business, chit business but does not include any institution whose principal business is that of agriculture activity, industrial activity, purchase or sale of any goods (other than securities) or providing any services and sale/ purchase/construction of immovable property.
+A Non-Banking Financial Company (NBFC) is a types of companies in India, registered under the Companies Act, 1956 / 2013 engaged in the business of loans and advances, acquisition of shares/stocks/bonds/debentures/securities issued by Government or local authority or other marketable securities of a like nature, leasing, hire-purchase, insurance business, chit business but does not include any institution whose principal business is that of agriculture activity, industrial activity, purchase or sale of any goods (other than securities) or providing any services and sale/ purchase/construction of immovable property.

 A non-banking institution which is a kinds of companies in India and has principal business of receiving deposits under any scheme or arrangement in one lump sum or in installments by way of contributions or in any other manner, is also a non-banking financial company.

-Listed company
+Listed Company

 “listed company” is kinds of companies in India, which has any of its securities listed on any recognised stock exchange;